Kaiepi/p6-PSBot/README.md

   * Str *username*

 The username the bot should use.
+Set to null if the bot should use a guest username.

   * Str *password*